richavij13/hello-dropwizard-1/README.md

   * template: OK

 # Dev Environment Exercise.
-* We have dockerized the application,  (Ref the file [a link](https://github.com/ankitschopra/hello-dropwizard/blob/master/docker/Dockerfile)).
+* We have dockerized the application,  (Ref the file [Dockerfile](https://github.com/ankitschopra/hello-dropwizard/blob/master/docker/Dockerfile)).
 * Docker Compose is used to manage multiple docker containers and their inter connectivity.
-In our case we have 2 containers -  Nginx and Dropwizard.  ( Ref File - [a link](https://github.com/ankitschopra/hello-dropwizard/blobblob/master/compose/docker-compose.yml) )
+In our case we have 2 containers -  Nginx and Dropwizard.  ( Ref File - [docker-compose.yml](https://github.com/ankitschopra/hello-dropwizard/blobblob/master/compose/docker-compose.yml) )
 * Everytime developer want to check/release, he needs to build the docker image locally on his machine.
 This process can be automated for production lifecycle using CI/CD tool based on the commit at VCS.
 * We are using Nginx to do the redirect ( /hello -> /hello-world ) and a proxy layer before the application and admin endpoint.
-Nginx Configuration file - [a link](https://github.com/ankitschopra/hello-dropwizard/blobblob/master/compose/nginx/default.conf)
+Nginx Configuration file - [nginx/default.conf](https://github.com/ankitschopra/hello-dropwizard/blobblob/master/compose/nginx/default.conf)

 Here are the Steps